HMS Eagle (1804): Construction and career

+In 1805 Charles Rowley was given command of HMS Eagle and took her on the Walcheren Campaign in 1809 and, during the War of the Sixth Coalition, took part in the capture of Fiume and of Trieste in 1813.

+On 10 November 1813, Eagle set sail from Trieste, accompanied by Tremendous and Wizard, conveying British and Austrian troops.

 Eagle returned to the Downs in early 1814.
 In January 1815 she was in Chatham dockyard undergoing repair.
 In 1830 she was reduced to a 50-gun ship.
 In November 1844 Capt.
 George B. Martin commissioned her for service on the West Indies and North American station.
 She was back in Devonport by 1848.
 In 1860 she was employed by the Coast Guard service at Milford Haven.

 She was renamed HMS Eaglet in 1918, when she was the Royal Naval Reserve training centre for North West England.
 A fire destroyed Eagle in 1926.